KeithPatarroyo/assemblyca/README.md

 - **Benchmark across three exploration regimes** — random soups, community-discovered patterns, and algorithmic agents
 - **Assembly Theory metric as an open-endedness metric** — captures selection and historical contingency beyond entropy
 - **Analysis of Game of Life Patterns**, iconic Game of Life patterns (gliders, guns, breeders, oscillators), soup searches from Catagolue and culturally significant structures from LifeWiki (up to 2023)
-- **Agent-based search** for high-assembly CA objects by agents querying a library
+- **Agent-based search** for finding high-assembly CA objects by agents querying a library

 ---